hellosign/hellosign-embedded/README.md

 <script type="text/javascript" src="https://s3.amazonaws.com/cdn.hellosign.com/public/js/hellosign-embedded.0.1.6.min.js"></script>
 <!-- Alternately, omit the "min" for the unminified version -->
 ````
+We highly recommend using the latest version of the library, so you'll receive security and feature updates.

 ###Building from source
 You'll need to clone this repository, and have [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm) and [webpack](https://webpack.github.io/) installed.